ElodieBichet/Blog-PHP/README.md

 ));
 ```
 ### __Customize templates__
 All view files are in ___templates___ directory.
-The tree below show you the matching between pages and views.
+The tree below show you the matching between pages and view templates.

  ![Templates tree](diagrams/templates-tree.png)